guru9/jollyJet/README.md

 The project is organized into four main layers, each with its responsibility:

 - **Domain Layer:** Contains core business logic, including Entities (core models like `Product`), Repository Interfaces (e.g., `IProductRepository`), and Domain Services encapsulating business rules.
 This layer has no dependencies on external frameworks or databases, ensuring purity and testability.
-- **Use Cases Layer:** Defines application-specific logic or workflows that orchestrate domain services and infrastructure interactions.
+- **Use Cases Layer(application layer):** Defines application-specific logic or workflows that orchestrate domain services and infrastructure interactions.
 For example, use cases such as `CreateProductUseCase` and `CancelOrderUseCase`.
 - **Infrastructure Layer:** Contains actual implementations interfacing with external systems like databases (e.g., MongoDB clients and schemas), third-party APIs (payment gateways), and repository implementations (`MongoProductRepository`).
 This layer depends on domain interfaces but not vice versa.
 - **Interface Layer:** The entry points of the application such as API controllers, route definitions, DTOs for input validation (using Zod), and middleware like error handlers.
 It deals with HTTP concerns and delegates business logic to use cases.